GRAPHIC-One year of ECB quantitative easing

 The ECB estimates its measures will add almost 1 percentage point to GDP between 2015 and 2017, a sizable chunk given that growth is less than 2 percent, and that its non-standard measures since mid-2014 had an impact equal to 100 basis points worth of interest rate cuts in normal conditions.

-The day after QE hits its anniversary on March 9, the ECB holds its next policy meeting and the perceived lack of traction for the scheme so far has ramped up expectations for more stimulus measures.
+On Thursday, the day after QE reaches its first anniversary, the ECB ends its next policy meeting.
+The perceived lack of traction for the scheme so far has ramped up expectations for more stimulus measures.

-Further cuts to the central bank’s already sub-zero deposit rate are priced in, while analysts predict the ECB will speed up its 60-billion-euros-a-month QE programme and/or extend it further beyond its proposed end date in March 2017. ($1 = 0.9137 euros) (Writing by John Geddie and Marc Jones,; Additional reporting by Balazs Koranyi; Editing by Alison Williams)
+Further cuts to the central bank’s already sub-zero deposit rate are priced in, while analysts predict the ECB will increase the scale of its 60 billion euros-a-month QE programme and/or extend it further beyond its proposed end date in March 2017. ($1 = 0.9137 euros) (Writing by John Geddie and Marc Jones,; Additional reporting by Balazs Koranyi; Editing by Alison Williams)